Turmeric vs Kojic Acid vs Tranexamic Acid: Which Is Best for Stubborn Dark Spots?

 Which ingredient works fastest for dark spots?

 Kojic acid typically shows results fastest at 4-6 weeks for surface-level spots.
-It directly blocks the enzyme that makes melanin.
+It may help block the enzyme that makes melanin.

 Tranexamic acid follows at 6-8 weeks.
-Turmeric takes 8-12 weeks but offers anti-inflammatory benefits the others lack.
+Turmeric takes 8-12 weeks but offers soothing benefits the others lack.

 For fastest results with less irritation, combination products work best.